Table of Contents

 - Prometheus collects time-series data by pulling over HTTP.

 - You can also push time series data through an intermediary gateway.

 - Targets can be discovered by service discovery or static configuration.

 - Various graphs and dashboards are supported.

 Graphite is also an open-source monitoring software that is designed to perform reliably on affordable hardware or Cloud infrastructure.
 People use Graphite to track the performance of their resources such as websites, applications, network servers, and more.
 This tool was developed by Chris Davis in 2006 and was released under Apache 2.0 license in 2008.

 Among many strengths, Graphite is known to provide a scalable solution for real-time graphing.
 You can write an application that digests numeric time-series data and sends it to Graphite’s processing backend - carbon which stores the data in its database.
 Then, the data can be visualized through Graphite’s web interfaces.

 Prometheus and Graphite as a Service

 Prometheus and Graphite both offer a good range of monitoring features.
-They are capable of processing time-series data, which is a big advantage to monitor network data in real-time.
-In spite of the benefits, they inherently share some difficulties to manage due to the nature of open-source projects.
-When you use an open-source software, starting from installation to implementation, all become your tasks.
+They are capable of processing time-series data, which is a big advantage to monitor network data in real time.
+In spite of the benefits, they inherently share some difficulties in managing due to the nature of open-source projects.
+When you use open-source software, starting from installation to implementation, all become your tasks.
 It will become an ongoing cost and require continuous efforts to keep them running smoothly.

-When your main objective is to monitor your network resources such as Junos OS, using Prometheus-as-a-Service or Graphite-as-a-Service can significantly reduce maintaining efforts and enable your team to focus on what matters more.
-MetricFire provides hosting services for both monitoring software so that users can forget about logistical burden and pay more attention to monitoring job itself and other important tasks.
+When your main objective is to monitor your network resources such as Junos OS, using Graphite-as-a-Service can significantly reduce maintenance efforts and enable your team to focus on what matters more.
+MetricFire provides hosting services for both monitoring software so that users can forget about logistical burdens and pay more attention to monitoring the job itself and other important tasks.